atlasapi/atlas-deer-client/README.md

 # README #

-This is the Atlas Deer Client
+This is the Atlas Deer Client Java SDK for making requests to atlas.metabroadcast.com

 ### How do I get set up? ###